Wai-Lin-Htet/Meta-frontend-developer-Final-Project/README.md

+# Front-end developer capstone project
-#Little Lemon Restaurant Web App - Reservation System
+#Little Lemon Restaurant Web App -

-This web application allows users to easily book tables at the Little Lemon restaurant.
-It's designed with a focus on user experience, accessibility, and robust functionality.
+This web application allows users to book tables at the Little Lemon restaurant easily.
+It's designed to focus on user experience, accessibility, and robust functionality.

 #Project Overview
 The app is built using React and includes the following features: